 El Camino is here to support you.
 We realize that completing your studies online is challenging, so we are proud to offer the ECC Equipment Loan Program that offers access to laptops, WiFi hotspots, and calculator loans.
 To qualify, you must be registered for the current term.
 You must also have completed the Free Application for Federal Student Aid (FAFSA), or the California Dream Act application.
 (Laptop, hotspot, and calculator supplies are limited and not guaranteed.)

 The South Bay Promise (SBP) creates a direct pathway to college and increases access,

 affordability, and success for all students and their families.
 It focuses on ensuring high school students feel prepared and ready to succeed in

 college.
 Open to all students who enroll full time at El Camino College immediately after graduating

 from high school, the SBP offers two years of free enrollment.
-Visit the South Bay Promise website for additional information or submit a 2022-23 SBP interest form.
+Visit the South Bay Promise website for additional information or submit a Prospective Student Form.

 Designed for undergraduate students, Federal Pell Grants are based on your financial need, the cost of attendance at your school, and more.

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a grant that is awarded to an undergraduate student who demonstrates exceptional financial need to help pay for their education.
 Awards can range from $100–$4000 and do not need to be repaid.

 The Federal Work Study Program (FWS) gives eligible students the opportunity to work on or off campus and earn money to supplement expenses not covered by grants or loans.
 To apply and participate in the FWS program, you must enroll at least half time (six units) during the fall and spring semesters.